Table of Contents

 Step 3.
 Tap to focus and click to capture.

 Finally, when you’re all set, tap to focus and click to capture.

 The same process applies to smartphones; however, you’d find that smartphones are easier and less complex than DSLRs.
 Take a look below.

 How to Photograph a Ring with a Smartphone and the GemLightbox

 In this demonstration, we used the same three-stone diamond ring while replacing major devices.

 Tools and Equipment:

-The photography process using a smartphone is almost similar with the GemLightbox other than the device replacements and the fact that the use of smartphone makes photography simpler and time-efficient, as you can see below.
+The photography process using a smartphone is almost similar to the GemLightbox other than the device replacements and the fact that the use of smartphones makes photography simpler and time-efficient, as you can see below.

 - Place the three-stone ring inside the GemLightbox.